 Surgery is the primary form of treatment for colorectal cancer.
 We can remove tumors in either open or minimally invasive (laparoscopic) surgery, with techniques that save the rest of your bowel so you won't need a permanent colostomy.
 Specialized surgical procedures include:

 - Partial colectomy: A section of the colon containing the cancer is removed, along with nearby lymph nodes.
-This can be done through an open, laparoscopic or hand-assisted laparoscopic surgery (HALS) approach.
+This can be done through an open, robotic-assisted laparoscopic or hand-assisted laparoscopic surgery (HALS) approach.

 - Hand-assisted laparoscopic surgery (HALS) requires only a few small incisions in your abdomen, rather than the long single long incision in traditional open surgery.
 The surgeon uses a thin, lighted tube and tiny video camera to see the surgical site on a video monitor.
 HALS and laparoscopic surgery mean less blood loss, less pain and scarring, decreased rates of infection and a faster recovery time.